 Finances aside… Many of the lifestyle changes I mentioned do not require money.
 Warm-up, cool down, get enough sleep, hydrate and fuel your body properly.
 Those things are free!
 If you are a professional tap dancer, there are no excuses.
 Find the money and find the money.
 If you skip Starbucks and put that money into your savings account: $6 for coffee and a bagel 4 days a week for 52 weeks is over $1200 in savings.

 Hazards of Not Practicing Good Body Maintenance: (17:00)

 By not caring for yourself in the long run, it will cost you more money to surgically repair whatever damage you’ve done to yourself by ignoring and pushing through your injuries.
-You may also lose money by having to cancel gigs while you’re injured and unable to fulfill your contract because you weren’t practicing good body maintenance.
+You may also lose money by having to cancel gigs while you’re injured and unable to fulfil your contract because you weren’t practicing good body maintenance.
 Or you will lose future work because you weren’t able to function at your highest capacity while you were injured.

 Don’t think of it as spending, think of it as investing in preventative care.
 Take care of yourself and your instrument.
 Tap dance is such a physically demanding art form.
 We stand for hours on end, beat the hell out of our bodies, get on airplanes and sit hunched over at the computer.
 Our body is our instrument, and considering we only get one in this lifetime, the best thing that we can do is take care of it to our greatest ability.